-624 1.6 Quantum Chromodynamics and the Strong Interaction
+3.6 Quantum Chromodynamics and the Strong Interaction

 Every probe of particle physics at high energies eventually requires detailed knowledge of the strong interactions.
-Even in pure electroweak processes, the strong interactions affect the values of α and α_w through coupling constant renormalization.
-In the next decade, when most of our new knowledge about particle physics will come from hadron collider experiments, our understanding of the strong interactions will affect every aspect of the data, through the structure of the proton, through radiative corrections to initial- and final-state quarks and gluons and their transition to hadrons, and through the detailed physics that produces multi-jet events.
+Even in pure electroweak processes, the strong interactions affect the values of the electroweak coupling constants $\alpha$ and $\alpha_w$ through coupling constant renormalization.
+In the next decade, when most of our new knowledge about particle physics will come from hadron collider experiments, our understanding of the strong interactions will influence every aspect of the data.
+Observables measured at the LHC are affected by the structure of the proton, by radiation from initial- and final-state quarks and gluons, by the transition from quarks to hadrons, and by the detailed physics that produces multi-jet events.

 The strong interactions are known to be described by the Yang-Mills theory Quantum Chromodynamics (QCD).
-This is a theory that is weakly coupled at short distances and strongly coupled at large distances.
+This theory has a coupling constant that is weak at short distances and strong at large distances.
 Our understanding of QCD is imperfect.
 We have limited tools for the strongly coupled regime, and precision calculation in the weakly coupled regime is technically complex.
 Nevertheless, our knowledge of QCD has taken enormous strides since the previous Snowmass workshop a decade ago.
 In this section, we review the currents state of our tools for QCD and indicate the opportunities for further progress.
-More details on all of the topics discussed here can be found in the working group report [34].
+More details on all of the topics discussed here can be found in the working group report [33].

-640 In our discussion of precision quantum field theory calculation, we will describe one-loop radiative corrections 641 as next-to-leading order (NLO), and higher corrections as NNLO, etc.
+In our discussion of precision quantum field theory calculation, we will describe one-loop radiative corrections as next-to-leading order (NLO), and higher corrections as NNLO, etc.